lgoldstein/mina-sshd/README.md

 ### `ReservedSessionMessagesHandler`

-While not a true listener, it can be used to intercept and process the [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2) and [SSH_MSG_DEBUG](https://tools.ietf.org/html/rfc4253#section-11.3) messages.
-The listener can be registered on *either* side - server or client, as well as on the session
+The implementation can be used to intercept and process the [SSH_MSG_IGNORE](https://tools.ietf.org/html/rfc4253#section-11.2) and [SSH_MSG_DEBUG](https://tools.ietf.org/html/rfc4253#section-11.3) messages.
+The handler can be registered on either side - server or client, as well as on the session